International bestselling author of Between Shades of Gray and Out of the Easy

 In 2011, author Ruta Sepetys published her debut novel, Between Shades of Gray, a poignant account of Joseph Stalin’s ethnic cleansing in the Baltic countries during WWII as seen through the eyes of a 15-year-old Lithuanian girl.
 Between Shades of Gray went on to become an international bestseller and one of the most acclaimed novels of the year, landing on numerous Best Book of the Year lists, including those from The Wall Street Journal, The New York Times, and Publishers Weekly.
 With prose “restrained and powerful” (The Washington Post), Ruta Sepetys’s “heart-wrenching” (The Los Angeles Times), “engrossing and poignant” (The Associated Press) novel went on to garner the Indies Choice Best Young Adult Book of the Year.

-Her second novel, Out of the Easy, was named one of Bookspan’s top thirteen new books of 2013.
+Her next novel, Out of the Easy, was named one of Bookspan’s top thirteen new books of 2013.
 It is a rich and poignant historical coming-of-age novel that firmly establishes Sepetys as one of today’s most talented writers.
-Sepetys continued to explore little-known stories from history in her bestselling book, Salt to the Sea, unearths a shockingly little-known casualty of a WWII—the sinking of the Wilhelm Gustloff that claimed 9,400 lives, and was named a Goodreads Choice Awards Best Book of 2016.
+Sepetys continued to explore little-known stories from history in her bestselling book, Salt to the Sea, which unearths a shockingly little-known casualty of a WWII—the sinking of the Wilhelm Gustloff that claimed 9,400 lives—and was the recipient of the Carnegie Medal.